balena-io/balena-cli/doc/cli.markdown

 Hide the image build log output (produce less verbose output)

+#### --gitignore, -g

+Consider .gitignore files in addition to the .dockerignore file.
+This reverts to the CLI v11 behavior/implementation (deprecated) if compatibility is required until your project can be adapted.

 #### --nogitignore, -G

-No-op and deprecated since balena CLI v12.0.0.
-See "balena help undefined".
+No-op (default behavior) since balena CLI v12.0.0.
+See "balena help build".

 #### --noparent-check